-The RWRP-EM, RWRP-SW and RWRP-NW were adopted following an SEA and AA each by the Uisce Éireann Board in September 2022.
-Spring 2023, and Summer 2023 respectively.
-The RWRP-SE was the final plan to be published for consultation.
+The RWRP-EM was adopted following an SEA and AA by the Uisce Éireann Board in September 2022.
+The RWRP-SW was adopted following an SEA and AA by the Uisce Éireann Board in February 2023.
+The RWRP-NW was adopted following an SEA and AA by the Uisce Éireann Board in mid-2023.
+The RWRP-SE will be the final plan to be published for consultation, and the public consultation under SEA and AA legislation will be launched shortly.
 The NWRP, once finalised, will comprise of the Framework Plan and the four Regional Water Resources Plans.